Mullumbimby Hospital redevelopment

 Current Stage

-In 2025 we received funding from the Commonwealth, through the NSW State Government to advance the sites to engage consultants to prepare:
+In 2025 we received funding from the Commonwealth, through the NSW State Government, to engage consultants to prepare:

-- Site-specific Development Control Plan – to deliver on the Masterplans vision.
+• Site-specific Development Control Plan – to deliver on the Masterplans vision, currently open for feedback until 27 May 2026.

 On 27 November the consultant’s report was presented to Council for consideration.
 It included: